 Sampling Rate: 512

-Montage: JohnMontage
+Montage: HauseMontage

 Leave everything else empty.
 All checkboxes at the bottom should be UNCHECKED. ⁃ Click 'OK'.

 A Dialog window with blue background should appear.
 It should have 'Check Impedances,' 'Show EEG,' and 'Proceed' on it.
 At the background, you should see a big 'Not Recording!'.